solus-project/linux-steam-integration/README.rst

 ``force-32bit = $boolean``

-        If set to a boolean value (yes/true/on), the shadowed Steam binary will be run via the ``linux32`` command.
+        If set to a true boolean value (yes/true/on), the shadowed Steam binary will be run via the ``linux32`` command.
 This will force the ``steam`` process and all children to believe they are running on a 32-bit system.
 This may be useful for 64-bit games that are buggy only on 64-bit.